shukla-shreyansh/tws-cohort1-assignments/README.md

 mvn test
 ```

-### Assignment 4: Performance, Security & Usability Testing
+### Assignment 4 & 5: Performance, Security, Usability & Observability

-#### Performance Testing
+#### Performance Testing with Grafana Integration

+This project includes a complete setup for running k6 performance tests and visualizing the results in Grafana using Docker.

+1.  **Navigate to the assignment directory:**
+    ```bash
+    cd assignment-5
+    ```
+2.  **Start the monitoring stack:**
+    ```bash
+    docker-compose up -d
+    ```
+    This command will start k6, InfluxDB, and Grafana.
+The k6 container will execute the test script from `assignment-4/performance/k6-test.js`.

+3.  **View the dashboard:**
+    Open your browser and go to `http://localhost:3000` to see the live performance metrics on the pre-configured "k6 Load Test" dashboard.

+4.  **Stop the services:**
+    ```bash
+    docker-compose down
+    ```

-To run the performance tests, you will need to have k6 and Locust installed.
+To run the performance tests standalone, you will need to have k6 and Locust installed.

 **k6 Test**